Mino/MinoDB/README.md

 * Built-in validation powered by [FieldVal](https://github.com/FieldVal/fieldval-js)

 MinoDB is for startups and developers who need to build high quality web apps extremely fast.
 It doesn't get in your way - it's completely up to you to structure your code.
 When MinoDB APIs aren't good enough - you can call MongoDB in any way you're used too.

-Use cases:
-* Primary data storage
-* Secondary data storage (i.e. CMS or storage for calendar)

 ###Notice: ALPHA release - use at your own risk.